What makes your teaching different?

 If you want to establish a regular mindfulness practice (and receive an overview of mindfulness techniques), then consider Coming Home to Yourself: A 5-Week Course in Mindfulness.
 This course builds over 5 weeks to include more practices and longer meditations.

-If you want a healthy introduction to meditation and reflection, focused on a theme, then consider A Month of Mindful Renewal (life overview) or A Month of Mindful Connection (relationships).
+If you want a substantial introduction to meditation and reflection, focused on a theme, then consider Rejuvenation: A Month of Mindful Renewal or Relationships: A Month of Mindful Connection.
 Both courses include regular lessons with meditations and writing exercises.
 They scaffold you on the journey.
 And they help jump-start a practice for people experienced in meditation.
 Sometimes a fresh look (written reflection and guided meditation) rejuvenates our practice and our intention.

 If you feel stuck in life.
-If you want to heal, grow, and look inward, then consider A Month of Mindful Healing.
+If you want to heal, grow, and look inward, then consider Wholeness: A Month of Mindful Healing.
 This course has meditations and writing specifically geared toward healing, which is a life-long process.
 It’s a deep dive and I’m right there with you—this course includes my most personal stories.

 What does it mean to “join class right now”?